 India has experienced a surge in economic growth in recent years.
-Increased resources to buy arms have made it the world’s largest importer of weapons taking up 14% of the world’s imports.
+Increased resources to buy arms have made it the world’s largest importer of weapons.
 India’s military for years has experienced a shortage of arms after the Soviet era and has been on a quest to restock it.
-In the last three years, India imported arms worth $14 billion.
+Between 2012-2016, India imported 18 billion dollars worth of arms.
 These efforts have been aimed to boost its influence in the region amidst growing tensions with China.
-India has not had success in attempts at innovation and has relied on sophisticated designs from more developed nations mostly Russia and the US.

-In 2014, most of Saudi Arabia’s neighbors were involved in the war.
-Recent conflicts have increasingly torn such nearby countries as Syria, Iraq, and Yemen, and this drove Saudi Arabia to increase the stock of its military hardware, accounting for 7% of the world’s arms imports.
+Recent conflicts have torn apart a number of Saudi Arabia's neighbors, namely Syria and Yemen.
 Saudi Arabia has sought to attain a strategic role in the region and has also intervened in some of its conflict-ridden neighbors such as Yemen.
 Saudi Arabia also feels threatened by Iran especially with looming alliances between Iran and the US.
 Saudi Arabia is an oil-rich country with plenty of resources at its disposal to purchase sophisticated machinery and ammunition.
-In 2015, the state spent $9.8 billion on arms.
-The primary source for its arms was the US, the UK, and France.
+The primary source for its arms are the US, the UK, and France.

 United Arab Emirates

-The United Arab Emirates is an oil rich country in the Middle-East and is the fourth largest importer of weapons taking 4.6% of the global market.
+The United Arab Emirates is an oil-rich country in the Middle-East and is the third largest importer of weapons taking 4.6% of the global market.
 The UAE has attempted to exert its influence and take up a strategic role in the region by importing weaponry such as aircraft and missiles mostly from the US and France.
-All this has been in a bid to reinforce its military with high-quality arsenals and intimidate regional rivals.
-The UAE also intervened in military operations in its neighboring countries rocked with war such as Afghanistan and Yemen.
-The UAE spent approximately $3.13 billion to import arms in 2015.

 Other Nations Importing Large Volumes Of Military Armaments

-Other countries taking up their fair shares in the global importation of weapons are Australia (3.6%), Turkey (3.4%), Pakistan (3.4%), Pakistan (3.3%), and Vietnam (2.9%).
-Global spending on the importation of arms is expected to increase fueled by the emergence of middle class economies.
+Other countries taking up their fair shares in the global importation of weapons are Australia, Algeria, Turey, and Iraq.
+Global spending on the importation of arms is expected to increase fueled by the emergence of middle-class economies.
 Middle-East countries are projected to increase their volume of imports.
 Global attention is also being called for more stringent laws to govern the importation of arms.
 The increase in wars and conflicts has been attributed to countries being able to import arms with ease.